duneanalytics/spellbook/models/_sector/nft/trades/MIGRATION.md

 # Sector: NFT

-We're migration the NFT sector spells to a new structure which will make implementing and maintaining marketplace abstractions a lot easier and more robust.
+We're migrating the NFT sector spells to a new structure which will make implementing and maintaining marketplace abstractions a lot easier and more robust.

 ## `nft.trades`